 - H1-H6 Heading levels starting from largest to smallest

 - Numbered list

 - Embed Video - you should probably use our Video Block instead

-After choosing an image from your image collection (or uploading a new one on the second tab), you will be presented with the following screen, where you can choose the size and alignment of your image.
+After choosing an image from your image collection (or uploading a new one using the Upload tab), you will be presented with the following screen, where you can choose the size and alignment of your image.

-Images added within rich text blocks automatically get a zoom icon which allows viewers to see the original image in a popup (as you can see in the image above).
-If you do not want the zoom icon on your image, the best option is to use an image block, such the Hero Image block which will allow you to choose whether or not to add the zoom icon.
+Images added within rich text blocks automatically get a zoom icon, which allows viewers to see the original image in a popup (you can see said icon in bottom right corner of the image above).
+If you do not want the zoom icon on your image, the best option is to use one of our image blocks, such the Hero Image block, which will allow you to choose whether or not to add the zoom icon.
 Another option is to upload an image that is either narrower than 400px or shorter than 300px; images with small originals do not get the zoom icon added to them.

 MathJax is a powerful formatting language for displaying mathematical formulae and symbols in webpages.
 For instance, to display \(\Omega(G)\) in a sentence, you would type